fat-a-lity/RestappDocked/README.md

                     status=200,
                     mimetype='application/json')
 ```
-data is passed to the above function and it calls read function within the class
+data is passed to the above function and it calls read function within the class <br />
+An error 400 is specified to catch the exception when no data is passed
 ```
 def read(self):
        log.info('Reading All Data')